Applied Equine Science and Business

 Programme managerDr Andrew Hemmings

-Modules are assessed through a range of methods, including essays, group work tasks and individual presentations.
-There are timed, unseen examinations at the end of each year.
+Lectures, tutorials, laboratory exercises, demonstrations and visits are the mainstay of this equine science course, as is directed reading.
+Modules are assessed through essays, group work tasks and individual presentations via timed, unseen examinations at the end of each year.

-The Research Project (dissertation) is an integral part of the course, the successful completion of which leads to the BSc (Hons) classification.
+The Research Project (dissertation) is an integral part of the course, leading to your BSc (Hons) classification.
 It provides essential experience in the design and execution of a research project focussing on either science or business subject matter, with a view to publication of any significant findings.

 - 1003 Business Environment